jneilliii/OctoPrint-YouTubeLive/README.md

 # OctoPrint-YouTubeLive
-**Overview:** Plugin that adds a tab to OctoPrint for viewing, starting, and stopping YouTube Live streams.
+**Overview:** Plugin that adds a tab to OctoPrint for viewing, starting, and stopping a YouTube Live stream.

 **Details:** Based on the work found [here](https://blog.alexellis.io/live-stream-with-docker/).
 Currently tested with Octoprint running on a Raspberry Pi Zero W and on a Pi3.